Mayank-Pratap-Singh-2006/NETFLIX-CLONE-PROJECT/README.md

-# This is Netflix Clone Repo. with HTML AND CSS ONLY
+# This is Netflix Clone Repo. with HTML AND CSS